 Aircraft deliveries in global airline industry

-The load factor reflects the efficiency in utilization of capacity, and US airlines have high load factors.
-The domestic load factor in the US was 82.6%, higher than most of the major economies including Japan, Russia, China, India, Brazil, and Australia.
+Growth in traffic in all these markets exceeded capacity growth.
+Load factor reflects the efficiency in utilization of capacity.
+US airlines have high load factors, and their combined domestic load factor was 81.4%, higher than most other major economies, including Japan, Russia, China, India, Brazil, and Australia.